CWharton/blog/content/posts/7-things-to-do-after-installing-freebsd/index.md

 vidcontrol MODE_280
 ```

 Replaces the mode number with the one you selected.
-MODE\_280 with changing your resolution to 1024X768 which works perfectly for me.
+MODE_280 with changing your resolution to 1024X768 which works perfectly for me.

-In order to maintain your resolution after a reboot, add your mode to \*/etc/rc.conf\*.
+In order to maintain your resolution after a reboot, add your mode to */etc/rc.conf*.

 ```
-echo allscreens_flags=\"MODE_280\" >> /etc/rc.conf
+echo allscreens_flags="MODE_280" >> /etc/rc.conf
 ```

-## 4\.
-Install other software
+## 4. Install other software

 FreeBSD has two ways to install software, ports, or packages.

 Ports allow you to compile from source code.
 This allows you to be secure and optimize for your system.
-To get started with the ports collection you can use the \*portsnap\* command.
+To get started with the ports collection you can use the *portsnap* command.

 ```
 portsnap fetch extract
 ```

-The \*fetch\* command will download a compressed snapshot of the Ports Collection and \*extract\* will uncompress and dump it in \*/usr/ports\* directory.
+The *fetch* command will download a compressed snapshot of the Ports Collection and *extract* will uncompress and dump it in */usr/ports* directory.
 Once this is done you can locate the program directory you want to install and type:

 ```
 make install clean
 ```

 Packages are pre-compiled binaries, so they are fast and easy to install.
 Usually, packages are the preferred method to install applications on your computer.
-For the rest of this article, we will be using the \*pkg\* command to install packages.
+For the rest of this article, we will be using the *pkg* command to install packages.
 Installing packages is easy to use.

 ```
 pkg install